- Complete application for admission.

 - ACCUPLACER Next Gen Reading = 250 or above

 - ACCUPLACER Arithmetic = 85 or above or

-The three sections of the COMPASS test can be taken individually or as a group.
+The three sections of the ACCUPLACER test may be taken individually or as a group.
 Preparing for this test is extremely important to all students, but especially for prospective students who have limited reading, writing, or math skills.
 Scheduling the test when you are able to perform well is key, as the test impacts your ability to gain admission to the PN or RN program.
 Each section of the test may be taken only three times.